Escape chute: Description

 Although some early escape tubes were made entirely of metal, most current designs are made of high-strength fabrics, such as Kevlar.
 Their flexibility allows for compact storage, rapid deployment, and a gentler braking and controlled descent of users, as compared to traditional metal designs.
 Fabric tubes may also incorporate inflatable elements to lend some degree of structural rigidity and stability to the escape chute.
 The fabrics chosen must have flame retardant properties as well.

 In addition to fixed escape chutes permanently installed onto buildings, mobile escape systems are produced which can be mounted on the basket of a movable fire truck ladder, or temporarily installed to a building in an emergency.

 In response to images of trapped office workers in the September 11 attacks, personal escape devices for emergency use have been proposed, but only rope-based systems appear to be on the market for personal use.

 There was also the issue of fire heating the metal tubes, causing the people inside the metal tubes to become severely burned while exiting the building.

 Escape chutes are also installed in air traffic control towers where space for redundant stairwells is limited.
 Escape chutes were tested at the control tower at Kadena Air Base.

+Types

+There are two main types : internal and external.